 - Native Spanish speakers: 85

 It’s also interesting to note which native language groups had the highest and lowest average scores.
-The five language groups with the highest average TOEFL scores are Dutch (100), Danish (98), Konkami (98), Assamese (97), and German (97).
-In contrast, the seven groups of language speakers with the lowest average TOEFL scores are speakers of Kurdish (61), Kurukh (64), Bambara, Wolof, Tajik, Mossi, and Lingala (these five language groups all have an average TOEFL score of 65).
+The six language groups with the highest average TOEFL scores are Dutch (100), German (99), Assamese (99), Kinyarwanda (99), Kashmiri (98), and Danish (98).
+In contrast, the six groups of language speakers with the lowest average TOEFL scores are speakers of Kurukh (59), Mossi (59), Lingala (61), Kurdish (61), Bambara (61), and Fulah (61).
 Even more interesting?
 The TOEFL keeps data on native English speakers who take the TOEFL, and they are not at the very top of the list.
-Native speakers of English have an average TOEFL iBT score of 92!
+Native speakers of English have an average TOEFL iBT score of 91!

 Average TOEFL iBT scores by country